vermaaaditya038/DataEngineerPipeline/README.md

 COnfigure Mongo DB on your Local Setup and RUN the code.

 This code runs fine and end to end.

+# CONFIDENCE LEVEL

+For confidence level I have not included in the main code but uploaded a file in Github where I understand what confidence level means.
+As I am not a machine learning Engineer, I tried my best to make my self understand and done some simple function implementation.

+PS: This code is not  merged with the main code as it was an optional ask.

 # HAPPY CODE TESTING